nitrictech/docs/docs/docs/overview/architecture.md

 # Architecture

 Nitric is an open source cloud application development framework.
-It leverages open standards, existing tools and cloud provider APIs/SDKs wherever possible to provide a everything needs to go from concept to product for cloud and SaaS applications.
+It leverages open standards, existing tools and cloud provider APIs/SDKs wherever possible to provide everything required to go from concept to product for cloud and SaaS applications.

 The guiding principals of the Nitric Framework are: